IIDM: Inter and Intra-domain Mixing for Semi-supervised Domain Adaptation in Semantic Segmentation: Method

 \subsection{Intra-domain Mixing}

 Intra-domain mixing also serves as a strong perturbation for consistent learning in the proposed method, and bridges the gap between the labeled and unlabeled target data.
-The operational procedure closely resembles that of inter-domain mixing, with the distinction is that the inputs are from the same target domain.
+The operational procedure bears a close resemblance to the process of inter-domain mixing.
+However, the distinguishing factor lies in the fact that the inputs originate exclusively from the same target domain.
 The implementation details are as follow: (1) Labeled target image $x_i^t$ randomly sampled from $D_t$, and unlabeled target image $x_i^u$ is the same image in inter-domain mixing.
 (2) Get pseudo label $\hat{y}_i^u$ from inter-domain mixing procedure.
 (3) Randomly select half of the categories in $y_i^t$, and generate the binary mask $M_2$.
 (4) Utilize the binary mask $M_2$ to generate intra-domain mixing image $x_i^{intra}$ and corresponding label $y_i^{intra}$.
 (5) $x_i^{intra}$ is fed into the student network to generate the mixed prediction.

-The process of using $M_2$ to generate inter-domain mixing image can be formulated as:
+The process of using $M_2$ to generate intra-domain mixing image can be formulated as:

-As shown in Fig.~\ref{overview}, the intra-domain mixing image $x_i^{intra}$ contains the content of both $x_i^t$ and $x_i^u$.
-Due to random sampling, there is a domain gap between labeled target images and the whole target domain.
+As shown in Figure~\ref{overview}, the intra-domain mixing image $x_i^{intra}$ contains the content of both $x_i^t$ and $x_i^u$.
+Due to random sampling, there is a domain gap between labeled target data and the whole target domain.
 We take this into consideration and reduce the gap in a similar manner of inter-domain mixing.
-Our method is equivalent to making another strong disturbance to $x_i^u$, further expanding the data distribution in the target domain.
+Intra-domain mixing is equivalent to making another strong disturbance to $x_i^u$, further expanding the data distribution in the target domain.